We'd like to introduce you to our Concierge Team and share some favourite local insights to Brisbane before you arrive.

 Favourite Restaurants: I love Cha Cha Char – Eagle Street Pier

-The Best Ice Cream: Gelato Messina in South Brisbane - limitless choice for the lover of ice cream & gelato
+The Best Ice Cream: Gelato Messina in South Brisbane - limitless choices for any lover of ice cream & gelato

 Where to go on a day trip: The Gold Coast has made extensive renovations and improvements in preparation for the 2018 Commonwealth Games.
 I would recommend heading down on the train from Central station going to Helensvale station, where you can use the new tram system to travel throughout the Gold Coast very easily.